jwalton/rust-book-abridged/docs/ch17-object-oriented-features.md

 }
 ```

-We can still call `Post::new`, but this now returns a new `DraftPost` type. `DraftPost` doesn't even implement `content`, so we can't even ask for the content of a `DraftPost` without creating a compile time error.
+We can still call `Post::new`, but this now returns a new `DraftPost` type. `DraftPost` doesn't even implement `content`, so we can't even ask for the content of a `DraftPost` without generating a compile time error.
 This is an example of "making invalid state unrepresentable" - we don't want to let you get the content of a draft post, and now it's impossible to even write the code that would do such a thing.
 We want to be able to request a review on our `DraftPost`, so let's add a method for that:

 ```rust title="src/lib.rs"
 // --snip--